Oxidation and Reduction in Wine - The Evil Twins of Chemistry

 2. The tendency of some yeast strains to produce large amounts of VRS.
 The yeast producer will usually warn you of this or we can advise you at The Beverage People.
 In most circumstances, the best bet is to simply avoid using those yeast strains.
 You can almost always find a different strain with equal or better fermentation characteristics but without the VRS tendencies.
 Indeed, decades ago, we stopped selling the famous old yeast strain Montrachet for exactly that reason: too stinky.

 4. Degrading of certain amino acids by yeast releasing sulfur.
 By preference, yeasts use ammonia nitrogen and certain socalled “primary” amino acids as nitrogen sources to build their own amino acids and proteins.
 However, if those are in short supply, the yeast will switch to another metabolic pathway that breaks down certain amino acids that contain sulfur, like cysteine and methionine.
 If that happens, hydrogen sulfide is released into the wine.
 This seems to be by far the most common source of sulfur stink that I encounter in homemade wines.
 The best treatment, again, is prevention.
 Use a complete nutrient like Fermaid K, supplemented if necessary with diammonium phosphate (DAP), following the yeast nutrient instructions here.
-Adequate nutrient addition should prevent the problem.
+Adequate nutrient additions should prevent the problem.

 If despite your best efforts your wine does exhibit a VRS stink, it can be treated.